NormFrenette/GatsbyBlog/content/blog/Set-wifi-via-bluetooth/Overview/index.md

 ---

 #### About

+The BTBerryWifi App is on the  <a href="https://apps.apple.com/us/app/btberrywifi/id1596978011" target="_blank">(On App Store)</a>.
+An Android version is coming but [I need Testers](/Set-wifi-via-bluetooth/Android-Android/#sectionTop).

+This user guide (with pictures) covers the free portion of the app.
+There is also a <a href="https://www.youtube.com/watch?v=Lt_nxcghhZE" target="_blank">user guide youtube video</a>.

+There are also [advanced features](/Set-wifi-via-bluetooth/Supporter-extra-features/#sectionTop) for ***Supporters*** which adds Encryption, Lock the PI, and provide extra info about the RPi.
+This <a href="https://www.youtube.com/watch?v=x-VTXTclnhw" target="_blank">how to video</a> shows the details of each supporter feature.

-Set the wifi on your [Headless](/Raspberry-Pi/Principles-What-is-Headless/#sectionTop) Raspberry Pi via an App on your Phone (or iPad).
-Use this when your headless Raspberry Pi needs to connect to a new network.
-The app connect to the RPi over Bluetooth.
-You enter the Network Name (SSID) and password in the phone App and the wifi network is updated on the Raspberry Pi.
+The app lets you set new wifi parameters (network & password) on your [Headless](/Raspberry-Pi/Principles-What-is-Headless/#sectionTop) Raspberry Pi using Bluetooth on your Phone (or iPad).
+This is useful if you cannot connect a monitor/mouse/keyboard to your RPi.
+The Raspberry Pi sends a list Wifi Access Points (Networks) to your phone (via Bluetooth).
+You then select the Network Name (SSID) and enter the password in the phone App.
+This is sent to the Raspberry Pi (via Bluetooth)  and the wifi network is updated and connected to on the Raspberry Pi.
+The app also allows the use of a hidden SSID.

 ##### The typical use cases
 1. You have a headless Raspberry Pi working at home - and you take it to a friends house or a public place where you need to connect it to a yet unknown wifi network available there.